-Medication Authority - to be completed by the parent/guardian Chil ds name Date of birth Nan ne of medication Expiry of date Rea son for medication Med lication storage instructions (e.g. to be ref rigerated ) Please indicate how long this medication needs to be administered Today only Today's date 2 or more consecutive attendance days (e.g.antibiotics) Start da ite Finish date е Ongoing, regular medication (e.g. Ventolin) Start da ite • Details of Administration Staff will only be able to administer medication if it is received in the original packaging, with a chemist label attached stating the child's name and dosage.
-All medication is administered under adult supervision. child can administer his/her own lication ☐ Yes □ No Med lication to be administered Dosage Time Circ umstances of administration ☐ Before Food ☐ With Food ☐ After Food Pres scribing Doctor's name Phone r number umber Lette er from doctor/medical management plan provided □ Yes □ No Pare ent/guardian name Phone number Sigr ature Date Edu cator receiving medication ature Date Coo rdinator Name Signature
+Medication Authority - to be completed by the parent/guardian

+Chil ds name Date of birth

+Nan ne of medication Expiry of date

+Rea son for medication

+Med lication storage instructions (e.g. to be ref rigerated)

+Plea ase indicate how long this medication need ds to be administere d

+Today only Today's date

+2 or more consecutive attendance days (e.g.antibiotics) Start da ate Finish date)

+Ongoing, regular medication (e.g. Ventolin) Start da ate

+aff will only be able to administer medi hemist label attached stating the child cation if 's name ed in the

+My child can administer his/her own □ No

+Medication to be administered Dosage Time

+Circ umstances of administration □ Befo re Food □ With Food ☐ After Food

+Pres scribing Doctor's name Phone r number

+Lette er from doctor/medical management plan provided Yes □ No

+Parent/guardian name Phone number

+Sigr nature Date

+Educator receiving medication

+Sigr ature Date

+Coordinator Name Signature

-Medication Administering LAST NISTERED TODAYS TIME DOSAGE & METHOD OF EDUCATOR WITNESS PARENT/ GUARDIAN Date Time DATE GIVEN ADMINISTRATION Before/With/After food Name & Signature Name & Signature SIGNATURE & DATE
+Time Time Time Todays Time Todays Time Tim Medication Administering Date Time Before/With/After Signature & DATE TIME DOSAGE & METHOD OF EDUCATOR GUARDIAN Date Time DATE GIVEN Before/With/After